Christian Gottlieb Kratzenstein: Biography

-Kratzenstein was baptized on 2 February 1723 in Wernigerode, Sachsen-Anhalt, Germany and grew up there in an academic family together with three brothers.
+Kratzenstein was baptized on 2 February 1723 in Wernigerode, Sachsen-Anhalt, Holy Roman Empire and grew up there in an academic family together with three brothers.
 His father gave them a good upbringing and education.
-During the years 1733-1742 he attended the Latin school in the same city.
+During the years 1733–1742 he attended the Latin school in the same city.
 Already at this age he was recognized for his interests in reading and learning.
 He was especially fascinated by the latest discoveries within the natural sciences and mechanics.

 In 1742 Kratzenstein started to study physics and medicine at the university in Halle which at that time had a leading position in that region.
 His interests turned now to the investigations of electricity and in particular the effects on living organisms.
 After four years he received in 1746 doctoral degrees in physics and in medicine.
 He was then only 23 years old.
 After two years as a privatdozent he was in 1748 elected to the Academy of Sciences Leopoldina in the same city.

 At that time Kratzenstein had achieved international recognition and was in 1748 called to the science academy in Saint Petersburg.
 It is likely that Leonhard Euler, who had worked there earlier before he took up a new position at the Prussian Academy of Sciences in Berlin, had used his influence in this connection.
 He had corresponded with Kratzenstein over a period of several years.

 In his new position Kratzenstein worked among other projects on improving instruments for navigation on the open seas.
 These were tried out in 1753 on a ship expedition from Arkhangelsk along the Norwegian coast through Kattegat and the Baltic Sea back to Saint Petersburg.
 During the voyage he had made a stop-over in Copenhagen and received a short time later an offer from the university there.
 In the fall of 1753 he was appointed professor of experimental physics and medicine.
 At the same time he was elected to the Royal Danish Academy of Sciences and Letters.
 He would remain in that city until his death.

 Kratzenstein became known in a short time as an engaging lecturer and attracted a large audience of both regular students and interested persons from the citizenry.
 He covered topics ranging from the newest insights about plants and animals, through geology, physiology to physics and chemistry.
 At that time there were often rather diffuse separations between these disciplines.
-When he died, he had saved 12000 riksdaler which were bestowed to the university.
+When he died, he had saved 12,000 riksdaler, which were bestowed to the university.
 A few years later this fund enabled Hans Christian Ørsted to build up his own laboratory for physical experiments.